Eagle County, Colorado: Geography

 The highest elevation in the county is the Mount of the Holy Cross which rises to 14011 ft above sea level.
 The lowest elevation is on the Colorado River at 6128 ft.

 According to the U.S. Census Bureau, the county has a total area of 1692 sqmi, of which 1685 sqmi is land and 7.3 sqmi (0.4%) is water.

 Much of the county is taken up by White River National Forest, and much of the rest is managed by the Bureau of Land Management.
 Interstate 70 crosses the county from east to west.

 The Eagle River rises in the southeastern part of the county.
 It receives Gore Creek at Dowds Junction, and joins the Colorado River in the west.
-Fryingpan River and the Roaring Fork River intersect the southwest corner of the county.
+The Fryingpan River and the Roaring Fork River intersect the southwest corner of the county.